Frequently Asked Questions (FAQs)

 The Office of Personnel Management (OPM) regulates the CFC and provides guidance and oversight to the local campaigns (LFCCs and PCFOs).

 OPM is accountable for assuring Federal employees that their designations are honored and distributed to the charitable organizations of their choice.
 OPM achieves this in several ways.

 The Charity List is a paper or web-based display of national, international, and local organizations that have met CFC eligibility requirements.
 A sample charity listing is shown below with key elements shown in italics.
-Key elements include: the organization's five-digit CFC code, the legal name in parentheses shown if it is "doing business as" under another name, the employer identification number (EIN), a 25-word statement of purpose (except in abbreviated listings), its administrative and fundraising expense rate (AFR), and its Service Categories (Taxonomy Codes).
+Key elements include: the organization's five-digit CFC code, the IRS Business Master File name shown in parentheses if it is "doing business as" another name, a 25-word statement of purpose (except in abbreviated listings), its administrative and fundraising expense rate (AFR), and its Service Categories (Taxonomy Codes).

 Sample Charity Listing

 11405 ABC Charity (Alpha-Charity) 800-555-5555 www.abccharity.org EIN#12-3456789 ABC Charity attacks the causes of hunger and poverty by promoting effective and innovative community-based solutions that create self-reliance, economic justice, and food security.
 15.8% P,S,K

 The EIN, AFR, and the Service Categories are included to help donors identify organizations that meet their interests and performance standards.

 The Employer Identification Number (EIN) is issued by the Internal Revenue Service (IRS).
 It can be used for obtaining additional information about an organization from the IRS (877-829-5500).
 Please note: Some organizations may be covered under an umbrella organization's tax exemption status and EIN or may not be required to have an EIN.